 A Former Convent/Orphanage

 Originally built as a ballroom in 1815, the hotel was converted into a convent and orphanage several years later.
 During this time, the city experienced an outbreak of yellow fever, causing the death of several children and nuns.
-Room 644 may be the most haunted, allegedly where a nun committed suicide.
+Room 644 may be the most haunted, allegedly where a nun died by suicide.
 Additionally, the ghost of a Confederate soldier is believed to lurk on the third and sixth floors.

 8221 Sunset Blvd.